majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/media/README.md

 ---

-# Stage 32 - Multi-Branch Motion Foundation Encoder Training
+# Multi-Branch Motion Foundation Encoder Training

 Training of the foundation encoder with temporal and physics-aware branches.